gohypergiant/ControlPanelLayer/README.md

 #### The specs object

 The ControlPanelLayer requires your behavior specifications to be organized in key-value object form.
 Each item must include a `label` and `value`.
-Optionally you may include an explanatory `tip`.
+Optionally, you may include an explanatory `tip`.
 Additional keys will be ignored.

-Specs object values can include strings, numbers and booleans.
+Specs object values can include strings, numbers, and booleans.

 ```coffeescript
 exampleSpecs =